AmiraSayedMohamed/ESP_Object_Detection/README.md

 and then go to arduino IDE << sketch << Include library < Add zip library
 - then  go to file in in this repo and copy this code and put it into your arduino ide

+- Then take the ip address and also the cam-hi or a cam-lo or cam-median , copy this two paths we will need them to connect the esp to out python code

+- Open the file in this repo called Test_Camera_With_pthon.py: and paste the code in this file at your pycharm ide